tmcw/simpleopendata/index.md

 # Simple Open Data

-> Open data is data that can be freely used, reused and redistributed by anyone - subject only, at most, to the requirement to attribute and sharealike.
+> Open data is data that can be freely used, reused and redistributed by anyone - subject only, at most, to the requirement to attribute and sharealike.<sup><a href='http://opendatahandbook.org/en/what-is-open-data/'>*</a></sup>

 So you want to publish some open data?
 Cheers! - you're awesome.
 Here are some helpful hints to make it simple and effective.